Jackpot (character): Costume and identity

 The identity of the character was kept secret and became part of her storyline during the year following after her first appearance.
 She shared many characteristics with the Spider-Man supporting character Mary Jane Watson; long red hair, and a tendency to use the pet term "Tiger", a nickname used by Watson for Peter Parker (Spider-Man) and others on many occasions.
-Parker himself suspects Jackpot may be Mary Jane and even the name "Jackpot" itself echoes Mary Jane Watson's classic line, spoken in her first full appearance: "Face it Tiger, you just hit the jackpot".
+Parker himself suspects Jackpot may be Mary Jane and even the name "Jackpot" itself echoes Mary Jane Watson's classic line, spoken in her first full appearance: "Face it, Tiger, you just hit the jackpot".

 Jackpot (Alana Jobson) also used money from a modeling shoot (Watson was a model) to pay for a police scanner to use in her heroic persona, though she strictly denies it, telling him her real name is "Sara Ehret".

 Sara Ehret would eventually be revealed to be Jackpot's original identity. but not before approaching Mary Jane at an airport for an autograph.
 Sara claims to be "a huge fan" of Mary Jane and mentions her famous "jackpot" line, which Mary Jane has since made famous by saying it in a soap opera.
 The two women are shown side by side and despite different hair styles, have very similar faces.

 Originally sporting a disco-era costume, Jackpot wore a green jumpsuit with bell bottoms, gold cuffs, a silver stripe running down the front, and a gold mask that covers her eyes, side of her face, and apparently wraps behind her head.
 She also wore a belt with the numbers 777 on it, referring to the substance that gave her powers.
 Though not initially considered as a part of her costume, Jackpot's long red hair is revealed to be a wig.

 She later changes the costume to a red and black version and the Jackpot name is then associated with the substance that gave her powers ("We thought we'd hit the Jackpot").

+Reception

+Deidre Kaye of Scary Mommy included Sara Ehret and Alana Jobson in their "Looking For A Role Model?
+These 195+ Marvel Female Characters Are Truly Heroic" list.